 Installing the Protect Agent on Linux as a Systemd service

-sudo systemctl start p8dns.service
+systemctl start protect

-How to configure Protect Agent
+How to configure Protect Agent cfg.properties

 To set up the Protect Agent, you will need to configure the cfg.properties file.